w3c/testtwf-website/docs/reftest-doc.md

 ---
 layout: default
-title: A RefTest
+title: A Reftest
 ---

-# A RefTest
+# A Reftest

 A _reftest_ is a test that compares the visual output of one file (the testcase) with the output of one or more other files (the references).
 Reftests can be scripted to run and report results automatically.
+A test can also be both a [self-describing test][1] and a reftest at the same time.
+This is preferable, since it allows for both machine comparison and manual verification–particularly useful if the test and the reference both render incorrectly in the same way!

-Here is an example of a reftest:
+Here is an example of a reftest that is also a self-describing test:

 * [TEST][2]
-     The test file uses a fuchsia top border and an orange background to create a two-color square block that is then rotated 90deg using the `transform` property.
+     The test file applies a transform to an SVG element using `translate(50 50)`.
+When transformed properly, a red element on the page will be hidden from view.
 * [REF][3]
-     The reference file achieves the intended rendering by using a fuchsia left border and an orange background and no `transform`.
+     The reference file achieves the intended rendering by using an svg element with and `x=50` and `y=50` and no `transform`.

 In some cases, a test cannot be a reftest.
 For example, there is no way to create a reference for underlining, since the position and thickness of the